 4. Place the Ball a Few Inches Away and Gradually Increase the Distance

 Start placing the ball a couple inches away from your hand.
 Over time, you can gradually increase the distance you place the ball away for them to bring back to your hand.

-Be patient and practice one step thoroughly before moving on to the next one.
-Practice frequently, but always keep sessions short and fun!
+Be patient and practice each step thoroughly before moving on to the next one.
+Practice frequently, but always keep your training sessions short and fun!

 Additional Tips For Teaching This Trick

-- Be patient with this trick.
-Be generous with rewards, progress at your piggy’s pace, and make sure they have a really solid grasp of one step before moving on to the next step.
+Be extra patient with this trick.
+Be generous with rewards, progress at your guinea pig’s pace, and make sure they have a really solid grasp of one step before moving on to the next step.
 Fetching is a skill that takes time for guinea pigs to develop.

-- Guinea pigs naturally tend to pick up objects and throw them around, or toss their head back and forth.
+Guinea pigs naturally tend to pick up objects and throw them around, tossing their head back and forth.
 With time and patience, they will eventually replace the throwing with something a little more controlled.
 Short, frequent sessions are key.

 If Your Guinea Pig Isn’t Getting it

 If your guinea pig is still struggling to learn this trick, go to the basketball trick page and work on that first.
 I usually spend several weeks on the basketball trick before spending several weeks on fetch.
 These are not easy tricks for guinea pigs to learn, and it generally takes a lot of practice and patience.